Large Language Models are Powerful Electronic Health Record Encoders: Methods

 \subsection{Effect of Different Context Sizes}

 We investigated the impact of varying context sizes in the LLM embedding models.
-We sought to determine whether encoding information from older visits enhances prediction performance and whether longer inputs might dilute critical details, such as laboratory values, in the final embeddings.
-Specifically, we evaluated Qwen3-Emb-8B, Qwen2-Emb-7B, and Llama3.1-LLM2Vec-8B models with input token limits of \np{512}, \np{1024}, \np{2048}, \np{4096} and \np{8192} tokens.
+Specifically, we evaluated Qwen3-Emb-8B, Qwen2-Emb-7B, and Llama3.1-LLM2Vec-8B with input token limits of \np{512}, \np{1024}, \np{2048}, \np{4096}, and \np{8192} tokens.
 Input tokens exceeding these thresholds were discarded.
-Due to the design of our EHR serialization process, additional input tokens primarily consisted of medical concepts from past visits.
+Due to the EHR list serialization including the most recent occurrences of each medical code, additional input tokens primarily consisted of earlier medical concepts.
 All other preprocessing choices and task-specific instructions were held fixed across context-size settings.
 By testing these varying context sizes, we aimed to assess the balance between capturing historical medical data and preserving the clarity of high-priority information within the embeddings.